Hike, E-Bike & Wine in Spain's Basque Country

 Hike through the best vineyard trails, along the epic Basque coastline, and tackle a section of the famed Camino de Santiago

-Explore La Rioja on an e-bike, biking a river trail through olive groves and towering rock formations, ending with a soak in dreamy thermal pools
+Explore La Rioja on an e-bike, following a river trail through olive groves and towering rock formations and ending with a soak in dreamy thermal pools

 Stay in a winery hotel deep in Basque Country, sampling wines among idyllic rural landscapes with knowledgeable guides

-Savor delicious regional food in local restaurants and bounce around San Sebastian’s famous pintxo bars – a true paradise for food lovers
+Savor delicious regional food and bounce around San Sebastian’s famous pintxo bars and sidrerias – a true paradise for food and drink lovers

 Day 1